Exygy/exygy-pagination/README.md

 This repo implements a directory of housing listings.
 Imagine that there was a request from product for a new pagination and filtering feature to be added to this existing simple list of listings - the feature has already been implemented by an imaginary developer.

 The functional AC for this feature is as follows:
 1. When the application loads, the user should be on page 1, and the default number of items per page should be 2.
 2. A user should be able to change the number of items per page.
-The update takes place when a user clicks the "Update" button.
+The update takes place when a user clicks an "Update" button.
-3. A user should be able to navigate through the pages by clicking either the arrows or the numbers themselves.
+3. A user should be able to navigate through the pages by clicking either a number representing the page, or an arrow in either direction.
 4. When a user updates the number of items per page, the selected page should reset to page 1.
 5. Only numbers greater than 0 are valid in the input for number of items per page.
-6. The number of pages should be dynamic based on the length of the list and the number of items per page.
+6. The number of pages should dynamically update based on the total number of items and the number of items per page.
-7. A user should be able to filter listings by selecting a unit type from a dropdown menu that should submit on selection.
-8. The unit type options should only reflect data in at least one listing, i.e. there should not be a "10 bedroom" option, if no listings have 10 bedrooms - so that no filter options return zero results.

 You're asked to test the feature as implemented so far.
 What, if any, issues do you notice?
 You can test the feature [here](https://exygy-pagination.netlify.app/).